bluzelle/curium/docs/setup/deployaddl.md

         $ blzcli tx send <src delegator address> <dest delegator address> 1000000000bnt / --gas-prices 0.01bnt /
-          --from validator
+          --from vuser
     note that the the validator keys are the id’s that are prefixed with “bluzelle”, and can be obtained by running

-        $ blzcli keys show validator -a
+        $ blzcli keys show vuser -a

     on each server.